JetBrains/teamcity-documentation/topics/ldap-integration.md

 LDAP integration in TeamCity has two levels: authentication (login) and users synchronization:
 * __authentication__ allows you to login in to TeamCity using LDAP server credentials.
-* once LDAP authentication is configured, you can enable LDAP __synchronization__ which allows the TeamCity user\-set to be automatically populated with the user data from LDAP.
+* once LDAP authentication is configured, you can enable LDAP __synchronization__ which allows the TeamCity user-set to be automatically populated with the user data from LDAP.
 LDAP integration is generic and can be configured for Active Directory or other LDAP servers.

 <note>